-Mr. FERRARO: You know, it's not just the nonmalignant cases they don't want to pay.
+FERRARO: You know, it's not just the nonmalignant cases they don't want to pay.
 They don't want to pay the malignancies, either.
 And they'll go in there, and they'll say start saying it's idiopathetic, it was caused by talc.
 I mean, its typical defense tactics where they just try to like hide the ball and avoid paying money.

-Dr. Levine and his lawyer declined to comment, but plaintiff lawyer Jim Ferraro says the attacks on Richard Levine's work are out of bounds.
+GOODWYN: Dr. Levine and his lawyer declined to comment, but plaintiff lawyer Jim Ferraro says the attacks on Richard Levine's work are out of bounds.

-Wade Goodwyn, NPR News, Dallas.
+GOODWYN: Wade Goodwyn, NPR News, Dallas.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.